Skip to main content

 What are vulnerabilities?

 Our devices and applications develop vulnerabilities over time.
-These vulnerabilities are flaws or weaknesses that become wide open doors for hackers.
+These vulnerabilities are flaws or weaknesses that become wide-open doors for hackers.
 Unpatched vulnerabilities can lead to cybersecurity incidents or data breaches.

 • Web browsers like Chrome and Safari

-What are other benefits to applying updates?
+What are the other benefits of applying updates?

 Applying updates to fix security weaknesses helps keep your data and devices safe.
 But did you know applying updates also ensures the best user experience?